 1 of 1

-This issue’s contribution comes from Dr. Paolo Biffignandi’s colleague Lini Subin, a Senior Regulatory Affairs Manager at pan-European regulatory affairs organisation ELC Group.
+About the blogger: Lini Subin is a Senior Regulatory Affairs Manager at pan-European regulatory affairs organisation ELC Group.
 With almost a decade of expertise in global pharmaceutical regulatory affairs and holding an MSc in Chemistry (Pharmaceuticals), Lini Subin is a knowledgeable strategist who understands the entire application lifecycle, from pre-approval to post-approval activities.
 Well versed in EU DC/MR and ICH national strategies, her specialities include dossier development for a variety of markets, including Europe, Asia, Africa, Latin America, CIS countries and the US.
 She is also an expert in managing eCTD/NeeS conversions and MA transfers.
 Based in India, her insightful knowledge of market trends gives her a unique perspective on implementing business development initiatives.

 On 4 July 2013, the European Medicines Agency (EMA) published the ‘Draft concept paper on the need for revision of the note for guidance on manufacture of the finished dosage form (EMA/CHMP/QWP/324350/2013)’ for consultation.